yogesh-studypad/cocos-docs/manual/framework/html5/facebook-sdk/facebook-test-case/en.md

     ![](user.jpg)

-    In the second test page, you can test other functionalities of the Facebook SDK:
+    In the second test page, you can test other functionalities of the Facebook Integration:

     - Login or logout an user to Facebook.
     - Retrieve the user id.